 7. Be Like Switzerland

 Living with strangers can prove both tricky and rewarding.
 And no matter how close your friendship, there will always be matters you don’t see eye to eye with.
 Instead of letting any frustration build up, be as neutral as possible and talk things out early on.
 Don’t let it get to the post-it note on the fridge stage!
+If you are looking for private homes in Switzerland have a look at UMS.

 8. Reserve A Night A Week For House Fun